Check Library¶

 end record;

-Note that a check subprogram with many internal checks may
+Note that a check subprogram with multiple internal checks may generate multiple error messages if it’s configured not

 and n_failed